yunmingzhang17/yunmingzhang17.github.io/getting-started.md

 <img src="gallery/pageRankDeltaGeneratedCodeDefault.png" alt="Page Rank Delta C++ Generated Code">

+*This is the generated code for Page Rank Delta with no scheduling.
+This means that there are no optimizations.
+All this C++ code does is the basic page rank deltasum addition*

 <img src="gallery/pageRankDeltaGeneratedCodeDensePull.png" alt="Page Rank Delta C++ Generated Code">

+*With this Schedule program->configApplyDirection("s1", DensePull-SparsePush) the program is affecting the #s1# label associated with the code*
+'''
+edges.from(frontier).apply(updateEdge)
+'''
+*If the amount of edges exceeds a certain threshold then the program runs from destination to source.
+If it is under than it runs from source to destination.
+Depending on the density of the graph one option may run faster than the other.*

 <img src="gallery/pageRankDeltaGeneratedCodeDynamic.png" alt="Page Rank Delta C++ Generated Code">

+*Here by adding to the schedule the generated C++ is capable of running in parallel on multiple cores at once.
+This is seen by the parallel_for loop in the code and if that loop is run using CILK or OPENMV then it being run on mulitple cores will make the program much faster.*

 <img src="gallery/pageRankDeltaGeneratedCodeBitVector.png" alt="Page Rank Delta C++ Generated Code">

+*Adding this to the schedule will fuse vertexs together allowing them to be handled in groups.
+By doing this in certain cases will allow your algorithm to run faster.*